 In the final analysis, how we develop has as much if not more to do with physics than with religion, although religious metaphor plays an important if intermediate role.
 Individuation is a completely natural process, although not one we are able to accomplish on our own.
 We require divine assistance!
 We require divine assistance to keep us from exiting the train named Destiny at the whistle-stop named religion, as so many do.

 The traditional name for this particular tarot card, as noted above, is The Hierophant.
 Before that, in the Tarot of Marseilles, the card’s title was Le Pape – “The Pope.”
 In other words, in traditional tarot this archetype always has bowed to the authority of institutionalized dogma and appealed to religious absolutism.
-A change was necessary.
+A change was necessary and overdue!

 The Divine Child refers to that inner voice we all know and recognize as a phenomenon fundamental to our own unique being.
 This inner voice was once called a homunculus – a “little person” inside the brain.
 (I added the link just for fun.
 It’s not particularly relevant.)

-Chrysalis defines the Higher Self as something exterior, existing only in the Otherworld (as beautifully depicted on the left).
-The Otherworld, however, is not supernatural, it is very much an unseen part of this world, as we shall see.
+Chrysalis defines the Higher Self as something exterior, existing predominantly in the Otherworld (as beautifully depicted on the left).
+The Otherworld, however, is not supernatural, it is an unseen part of this world, as we shall see, so to speak.
+They are quantumly entangled.

-We are all psychic (clairvoyant) and we are all clairaudient to varying degrees whether we realize it or not, just as we are all intuitive.
-Everyone has a Sixth Sense or Third Eye.
+We are all psychic (clairvoyant) and we are all clairaudient to some varying degree whether we realize it or not, just as we are all intuitive.
+Everyone possesses a Sixth Sense or Third Eye.
 As the individuation process evolves toward higher consciousness and enlightenment, our spiritual abilities come sharply into focus.

 I mentioned that physics (quantum not classical) explains the thoroughly natural characteristics of these and other spiritual abilities.
-In metaphysics, we no longer refer to them as paranormal but as anomalistic psychology.
+In metaphysics, we no longer refer to them as paranormal rather as anomalistic psychology.

 To our list of intentions in this Novena to Brighid, let us now add “clarity as to the true nature of reality.”
 And please add your own intentions.

 You can follow this novena’s blogs by punching the button below.
-Previous blogs in the series can also be found below under the label “Recent Posts.”
+Previous blogs in the series can also be found below under the label “Recent Posts, February 2019.”

 Papa Legba is one of Chrysalis Tarot’s most popular cards and personalities.
 One loyal fan even had Legba’s art tattooed on his arm!